tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Remind students that margins should always be maximized

-* Indicate that when support vectors are too close to the margin, there is a 50% change the classification can go either this.
+* Indicate that when support vectors are too close to the margin, there is a 50% chance the classification can go either way.
 This is why these results are not reliable.

   ![overlap.png](Images/overlap.png)